 Banh Mi Boys appeared in season two of "You Gotta Eat Here!"
 The ultra-popular spot for creative takes on banh mi, tacos, and steamed bao offers affordable, tasty grab-and-go eats that are full of flavor.
 Some popular options include the pulled pork banh mi, grilled chicken taco, five-spiced pork belly steamed bao and the kimchi fries.

-Fanny Chadwick's, purveyor of contemporary comfort food, also appeared in season two of "You Gotta Eat Here!"
+Chadwick's — formerly Fanny Chadwick's — is a purveyor of contemporary comfort food that also appeared in season two of "You Gotta Eat Here!"
 The menu here focuses on locally sourced, seasonal dishes and everything you eat is prepared in-house, from the condiments to the sodas to the clamato for their Caesars.

 One of Toronto’s most well-known food trucks, the Fidel Gastro food truck (nicknamed Priscilla), appeared on season four of Food Network’s Eat Street.
 The truck doles out hearty, tasty and often messy street food, mostly in sandwich form featuring playful names and high octane flavor.